-C'est Votre Brocante Brocante Antiquités Tel : 0467672915 Mobile : 0660630155 of Algiers and Constantine.
+glory of Bône, present at the Universal Exhibition of 1900, he receives the Vermeil medal from the hands of Rochegrosse.
+Many works are preserved in the Museums of Fine Arts of Algiers and Constantine.
 Antoine Gadan, born in Seurre in Côte d'Or, learned his trade as a painter in his native country, in a self-taught manner, and some early works representing the Burgundy countryside still bear witness to this, but it is in his adopted country, Algeria, that he developed his exceptional talent as a landscaper.
-A whole part of the Gadan family, of modest origins, his father was a tavern keeper, left for Algeria to seek a better life and the young painter, then aged twenty-seven, stayed in Marseille while waiting to embark, with his parents, his brother, his wife and his first son Charles.
+A whole part of the Gadan family, of modest origins, his father was a cabaret owner, left for Algeria to seek a better life and the young painter, then aged twenty-seven, stayed in Marseille while waiting to embark, with his parents, his brother, his wife and his first son Charles.
 Two paintings presented in Paris in 1895, at the Salon des Artistes français, brought him to favourable attention: "The White River at El Kantara" and "Algerian Night".
-They were followed by "The Red River at El Kantara" at the 1896 Salon.
+They were followed by "The Red River at El Kantara" at the Salon of 1896.
 Recognised from then on as a landscaper and decorator, Gadan was commissioned to paint the diorama intended to decorate the Algerian Pavilion at the Trocadéro, during the Universal Exhibition of 1900.
-He chose to illustrate "The Algerian Coast from Bône to Oran", a pretext to parade the most beautiful sites of the Algerian shores in a veritable pictorial journey.
-This immense diorama, which was exhibited in London and New York, after Paris, was a great public success, while arousing praise for its author from the jury, in particular from the history painter Édouard Detaille and the landscaper Jules Breton, a member of the Académie des beaux-arts.
-Subsequently, Gadan was honoured with an exhibition of fifteen paintings at the Constantine Museum in 1908, organised on the initiative of the curator M. Hinglais.
-That same year ended with a warm welcome at the Salon d'Automne in Algiers, where the critic C. Monplessis praised "the intense poem of luminous life" in which "the amethyst pink fluidity through which (Gadan) shows us the Bônoise dune" unfolds.
+He chose to illustrate "The Algerian Coast from Bône to Oran", a pretext to parade in a real pictorial journey the most beautiful sites of the Algerian shores.
+This immense diorama, which was exhibited in London and New York after Paris, was a great public success, while earning its author the praise of the jury, in particular that of the history painter Édouard Detaille and the landscaper Jules Breton, a member of the Academy of Fine Arts.
+Subsequently, Gadan was honored with an exhibition of fifteen paintings at the Constantine Museum in 1908, organized on the initiative of the curator M. Hinglais.
+That same year ended with a warm welcome at the Salon d'Automne in Algiers where the critic C. Monplessis praised "the intense poem of luminous life" in which "the amethyst pink fluidity through which (Gadan) shows us the

+Bônoise dune" unfolds.
 The bard of eastern Algeria was then at his peak, nicknamed the "glory of Bône".
 We do not know much more about the apparently peaceful and quiet existence of this artist whose works have their place among the best painters of Algeria.
 Museums: Algiers, Constantine, Paris (Porte Dorée and Quai Branly)...